Is it even possible that the Part A Fund will be Depleted by 2026?

 The Board of Trustees for Medicare just released its 2018 Annual Report with the chilling news that the Medicare Part A hospital trust fund is going to be depleted in 2026, three years earlier than originally predicted.
 Here’s some background on the situation and what led to this dire projection.

-Learn all about Medicare Part A benefits by clicking here.
+Learn all about Medicare Part A benefits here.

 The formal name of the report explains – in rather convoluted English – what the Board of Trustees does.
 “2018 Annual Report of the Trustees of the Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds.”
 The board was formed by Social Security to oversee the two types of Medicare insurance.

 The Hospital Insurance Trust Fund (HI) is for Medicare Part A, covering costs for hospital care, some home health services, skilled nursing facilities, and hospice care.
 So HI = Medicare Part A.

 The Supplementary Medical Insurance Trust Fund (SMI) deals with Part B, “medical insurance,” and Part D, prescription drug coverage.
 So SMI = Part B + Part D.

 The monetary problem is with the HI fund.